Translation

 King Charles V the Wise commissions a translation of Aristotle.
 First square shows his ordering the translation; second square, the translation being made.
 Third and fourth squares show the finished translation being brought to, and then presented to, the King.

-Translation is the communication of the meaning of a source-language text by means of an equivalent target-language text.
-The English language draws a terminological distinction (which does not exist in every language) between translating (a written text) and interpreting (oral or signed communication between users of different languages); under this distinction, translation can begin only after the appearance of writing within a language community.
+Translation, in reference to language, is the communication of the meaning of a source-language text by means of an equivalent target-language text.
+The English language draws a terminological distinction (which does not exist in all languages) between translating written texts and interpreting oral or signed communications between languages.

 A translator always risks inadvertently introducing source-language words, grammar, or syntax into the target-language rendering.
-On the other hand, such "spill-overs" have sometimes imported useful source-language calques and loanwords that have enriched target languages.
+Such "spill-overs", however, have sometimes imported useful source-language calques and loanwords that have enriched target languages.

-Because of the laboriousness of the translation process, since the 1940s efforts have been made, with varying degrees of success, to automate translation or to mechanically aid the human translator.
+Since the 1940s, efforts have been made, with varying degrees of success, to automate translation or to mechanically aid the human translator.
 More recently, the rise of the Internet has fostered a world-wide market for translation services and has facilitated "language localisation".